Welcome to the Hobart Town (1804) First Settlers

 To join the Hobart Town (1804) First Settlers Association we suggest

-Types to see which Class suits you.
-Our meeting schedule
+see which Class suits you.
+Our meeting schedule is also available

-calendar.
-Meetings are held on the first Tuesday of
+are held on the first Tuesday of every month commencing at 10.00am

-meetings are now being held at the Moonah Community Centre, 7
+Meetings are held at the Moonah Community Centre, 7 Gormanston

-An Annual Floral Tribute is held on the 20th of February each
+An Annual Floral Tribute is held on the 20th of February every

-year and representatives from the original inhabitants,
+year commencing at 11.00am.
+Representatives from the original inhabitants,

 government, councils, Mission to Seamen, Historical Societies and

-our members and friends attend the tribute at the Hunter Street Monument
+our members and friends attend the tribute at the Hunter Street

-located on Hobart's waterfront near where Lieutenant-Colonel David
+The monument is located on Hobart's waterfront near where Lieutenant-Colonel

 settlers on 20 February 1804.